NixOS/rfcs/rfcs/0134-nix-store-layer.md

 The store-only Nix and its tests should be built as part of CI, as "first class" as our existing CI jobs.
 That means both in the channel-blocking Hydra evaluation, and for each pull request.
-If we hit the limits of Github Actions in per-PR CI, we should consider using Hydra instead / in addition, something that has already been discussed.
+If we hit the limits of GitHub Actions in per-pull-request CI, we should consider using Hydra either instead or in addition to GitHub Actions, something that has already been discussed.

 ## 2. Manual